 Big Planet products are designed to allow our distributors and customers to "power their businesses" with technology-based products and services and "convert their homes" with products and services that generate commissionable sales for distributors.
 Products that are designed to allow distributors to "power their businesses" include individual, personalized distributor websites that grant consumers easy and convenient access to information about our products and services.
 We host these websites for our distributors and populate them with information relating to our business, products and new initiatives as well as providing sales and marketing materials.
-Distributors also have the ability to configure their individual websites to customize their marketing efforts and to conduct e-commerce activities across all of our product lines, by seamlessly integrating their sites with our websites and our electronic order and distributors system.
+Distributors also have the ability to configure their individual websites to customize their marketing efforts and to conduct e-commerce activities across all of our product lines, by seamlessly integrating their sites with our websites and our electronic order and distribution system.
 Online orders placed by a customer are credited to the appropriate distributor and are automatically routed through our electronic ordering system, and products are shipped by us directly to the customer.
 We believe this web-based approach greatly simplifies and enhances the ordering experience for our distributors and customers while at the same time helping to reduce our overall operating costs.
-Other Big Planet products designed to enhance distributor activity include online software tools which help our distributors to monitor their sales activity in real time, as well as set up meetings, communicate with their sales organizations and conduct electronic-based marketing efforts.
+Other Big Planet products designed to enhance distributor activity in real time, as well as set up meetings, communicate with their sales organizations and conduct electronic-based marketing efforts.